Rumblings from the Blacet Research design pit.

 "Taming of the Q"

-than is reasonable for some folks.
-But who said the designer was
+is reasonable for some folks.
+But who said the designer was "reasonable"!

-channel and R21 to 68K for the "B" channel.
-It will still self
+and R21 to 68K for the "B" channel.
+It will still self oscillate just fine

 Errata in SB2780/2790 Manual

-These will probably not cause any assembly errors.
-These include a
+will probably not cause any assembly errors.
+These include a couple ref des

-couple ref des errors on the power input filter caps (CA-CD), a missing
+errors on the power input filter caps (CA-CD), a missing reference to RT2